michelemarcon14-a11y/michelemarcon14-a11y.github.io/index.md

 *   **Feedforward Calibration:** Designed and integrated a steering feedforward logic to enhance the predictive response of the path-tracking algorithm.
 Restructured the variable calculation loops, resolving an inactive conditional block to guarantee uninterrupted feedforward data transmission during high-dynamic maneuvering.
 *   **Simulation & Validation:** Deployed the integrated controller within a driver-in-the-loop environment to evaluate transient vehicle behavior and dynamic stability under simulated track conditions.

+### MPC Architecture & Theoretical Foundation

+A key defining factor of this project was the decision to develop the control architecture entirely from scratch, bridging fundamental vehicle dynamics theory with advanced control system implementation.

 **Theoretical Framework & Literature**

 Rather than relying on pre-packaged driver models, the predictive algorithm was mathematically derived from core literature.
 The control logic and plant matrices were built following established methodologies from:
 *   *[MathWorks Website]* - Referenced for structuring the objective function and prediction horizon tuning within the MPC framework.
 *   *[Vehicle Dynamics and Control by R. Rajamani]* - Utilized for defining the state-space formulation of the lateral dynamics.